History of slavery in Maryland: Maryland left out of Emancipation Proclamation

-On September 17, 1862 General Robert E. Lee's invasion of Maryland was turned back by the Union army at the Battle of Antietam, which was tactically inconclusive but strategically important.
+On September 17, 1862, General Robert E. Lee's invasion of Maryland was turned back by the Union army at the Battle of Antietam, which was tactically inconclusive but strategically important.
 It took place near Sharpsburg, Maryland.
 Five days later, on September 22, encouraged by relative success at Antietam, President Lincoln issued an executive order known as the Emancipation Proclamation, which declared all enslaved people in Southern states to be free.
 The order went into effect in January 1863, but Maryland, like other border states, was exempted since it had remained loyal to the Union at the outbreak of war.

 Maryland remained a slave state, but the tide was turning.
 In 1863 and 1864 growing numbers of Maryland slaves simply left their plantations to join the Union Army, accepting the promise of military service in return for freedom.
 One effect of this was to bring slave auctions to an end, as any slave could avoid sale, and win freedom, by simply offering to join the army.
 In 1863 Crisfield was defeated in local elections by the abolitionist candidate John Creswell, amid allegations of vote-rigging by the Union army.
 In Somerset County, Maryland, Creswell outpolled Crisfield by a margin of 6,742 votes to 5,482, with Union soldiers effectively deciding the vote in favor of Creswell.
-The Civil War was not yet over, but slavery in Maryland had at last run its course.
-The abolitionists had almost won.